-1 Touch the GDT tracking icon on the navigation bar.

-- 4 Observe the SV trend while administering necessary fluid management to a achieve an optimal value. - 5 Touch the add target icon on the right side of the SV/SVI trend graph.
+- 1 Touch the GDT tracking icon on the navigation bar. - 2 Select SV or SVI as a key parameter. - 3 Do NOT specify a target value in the lower half of the Parameter/Target selection icon rarget instead, touch OK to begin target selection on the trend graph. - 4 Observe the SV trend while administering necessary fluid management to a achieve an optimal value. - 5 Touch the add target icon for the right side of the SV/SVI trend graph.
 The trend line will turn blue. - 6 Touch within the plot area to view a trend line value.
 A target value icon will appear along with an unlocked icon.
 A horizontal white dashed line will be displayed at 10% below the target cursor value.
-The area extending from this line to the top of the Y-axis will be shaded blue.

-7 If desired, touch the Exit Target Selection button to return to monitoring of fluid management.

-8 Touch the target value icon tracking.

-9 The edit target icon can be touched at anytime after target selection to adjust the SV/SVI target value.

-10 The GDT tracking icon Can be touched at anytime when GDT mode is active to end the GDT tracking session.
+The area extending from this line to the top of the Y-axis will be shaded blue. - ≥72 1 - 7 If desired, touch the Exit Target Selection button it return to monitoring of fluid management. - 8 Touch the target value icon ≥72 to accept the displayed target range and initiate GDT tracking. - 9 The edit target icon (61) can be touched at anytime after target selection to adjust the SV/SVI target value. - 10 The GDT tracking icon Can be touched at anytime when GDT mode is active to end the GDT tracking session.